LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

   - **On**: turn on GPS module power,
   - **NMEA**: the GPS module sends all NMEA data to the USB serial port of the radio.

+*Note*:

+- if the displayed value is '**None**', it means that the firmware could not detect a GPS module (as on radios that do not integrate this hardware option).

 **WARNING: Setting the GPS to output NMEA data will prevent the CPS communicating with the radio, and the GPS setting should be set to "Off" or "On", when using the CPS.**

 ##### Locked<!-- linebreak -->